Video ReviewSee this video first to learn everything you need to know about the Viofo A119

 A119S Sony Exmor Model

 BlueSkySea Adhesive VersionMade by a very well known retailer this version is smaller and sticks onto your lens.
-This allows you to continue using the side to side adjustment of your lens but you won’t be able to remove the filter often the as the adhesive will wear down.
+This allows you to continue using the side to side adjustment of your lens but you won’t be able to remove the filter often as the adhesive will wear down.
+See the Price on AmazonSee the Price on eBay

 |The Good||The Bad|